phenomnomnominal/betterer/README.md

 ---

-## Why?:
+## Why?

 Making widespread changes to a codebase can be really hard.
-Often when trying to make some sort improvement that affects a lot of code, one of two things happens:
+When trying to make some sort improvement that affects a lot of code, one of two things often happens:

 1. You start a really long-lived branch that is awful to maintain and often impossible to merge.

 2. You and your team have some agreement to make the improvement slowly over time, but it gets forgotten about and never really happens.

-**`Betterer`** is meant to help with this!
+**`Betterer`** is designed to help with this!

 ---

-## How?:
+## How?

 **`Betterer`** is built upon an idea popularised by [snapshot testing](https://jestjs.io/docs/en/snapshot-testing), where the status of a test is saved in a file in your codebase.
-But instead of a static value, **`betterer`** keeps track of a value as it changes over time, and makes sure that the value changes how you want it to change.
+But instead of a static value, **`Betterer`** keeps track of a value as it changes over time, and makes sure that the value changes how you want it to change.

 When you want to make an improvement to your codebase, you just start by making a new test, defined in a `.betterer.ts` file: